I need support with my Mental Health & Wellbeing.

 Mental Health problems are common with 1 in 4 of us experiencing them at some point in our lives.
 If you have noticed that you are acting differently, feel low, worried or stressed, seeking support is encouraged.
 You can do this through a number of ways; by speaking to your GP, self-referring to the Counselling, Mental Health and Wellbeing Team at UCLan looking at self-help available online.

-• Talking things through with someone you trust can sometimes help.
+University Support Services - Talking things through with someone you trust can sometimes help

-• To The People Team who can provide advice, guidance and signposting for staff.
+• To The People Team (for staff) who can provide advice, guidance and signposting for staff.

 There are a variety of mental health problems that a person can experience.
 The Mind website provides further details on the following issues: